slott56/replacing-a-spreadsheet/index.md

 This lets us answer a number of design tradeoff questions regarding ways to assemble new water tanks or flexible bladders to fill the leaky old aluminum tank that's in there.

-We'll start with the Triangular Prism, because it's involves the least math.
+We'll start with the Triangular Prism, because it involves the least math.